Basma23/learning-journal-1/class-04.md

 # HTML Links, CSS Layout, JS Functions
 ## HTML Links
-We can move between the web pages through linkes which defining the feature of the web.
+We can move between the web pages through links which defining the feature of the web.

-When we want to do linking on our website, we use **<a>** tag.
+When we want to do linking on our website, we use **anchor** tag.
 We can specify which page we want to link to using the href attribute.

 **We can use links to:**
 - Link from a website to another.